Multi-time quantum process tomography on a superconducting qubit: Multi-time tomography protocol on a superconducting qubit

 Our tomography protocol differs from related works in that we implement full multi-time process tomography by reconstructing the full process matrix.
 Concretely, Xiang \emph{et al.} implement projective mid-circuit measurements but limit their analysis to an under-complete set of POVMs to construct a `restricted' process matrix~\cite{Liang2021}.
 Similarly, White \emph{et al.} restrict their tomography to only sequences of unitary operations and final measurement, with reference to the difficulty of mid-circuit measurement in superconducting processors~\cite{White2022}.
-Related work by the same authors extends their analysis to non-unital maps by introducing an ancillary qubit and entangling operations, obtaining a separate class of restricted information known as classical shadows~\cite{White2021}.
-Obtaining the full process matrix provides the first complete characterisation of non-Markovian noise, which underpins the novelty of our method and findings.
+Related work by the same authors extends their analysis to non-unital maps by introducing an ancillary qubit and entangling operations, obtaining a separate class of restricted information known as classical shadows~\cite{White2025whatcanunitary}. {Hence, prior works have obtained non-complete information about the process (restricted process or classical shadows), offering a partial characterisation of its non-Markovianity.} {In this work, we obtain} the full process matrix and provide the first complete characterisation of non-Markovian noise, which underpins the novelty of our method and findings.